 \begin{corollary}{ } Let $\mathcal{X}$ denote the set of all real-valued random variables and let $c>0$.
 Then

 and both maxima are attained by $Z = 2 \, c^{1/2} \, Y$, where $Y$ is Bernoulli distributed with parameter $p = \tfrac12$. \end{corollary}

-This result answers a question raised by Gabor Sz\'ekely (private communication, November 23, 2015).
+This result answers a question raised by G\'{a}bor Sz\'ekely (private communication, November 23, 2015).

-We remark, that the second implication of Theorem \ref{th:dimpineq} as well as Theorem \ref{th:bernoulli} also follow directly from the result for the generalized distance variance in \cite[Proposition 2.3]{lyons2013}.
-However, the proof presented here provides a different and more elementary approach to these findings.
+We remark that the second implication of Theorem \ref{th:dimpineq} and Theorem \ref{th:bernoulli} also follow from a result for the generalized distance variance in \citep[Proposition 2.3]{lyons2013}.
+However, our presentation provides a more direct approach to these findings.